Roybin0/the-mesozoic-era/README.md

 Videos were added to give the user multiple formats for learning about extinction level events during the Mesozoic Era.

-Video does not autoplay and controls are available for users to play/pause as they need to.
+Videos do not autoplay and controls are available for users to play/pause as they need to.

 Videos are found only on the Extinctions page which utlises the time period blocks.